Reactive-Network/reactive-bounties/src/automated-one-step-swap/README.md

 * Destination chain contract
     - Deployed on Sepolia

-A general work flow may go like this:
+A general work flow diagram goes like this:

-User calls `approve` function on Origin contract (ERC-20 token) --> RSC picks up this event and calls `callback` function on Destination contract --> Destination contract calls the `_uniSwapV3Swap` function to execute the swap --> WAGMI

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'basis' } } }%%